argoproj/argo-rollouts/docs/getting-started/openshift/index.md

 ```
 Access the URL to see the live changes to the rollout.
 !!! tip
     Your browser may not be showing the traffic shift between different versions once the rollout is promoted.
-To solve this, disable and clear all cookies for the route URL through your browser settings.
+This is because OpenShift have stickyness enabled by default.
+To solve this, either disable and clear all cookies for the route URL through your browser settings, or see the [OpenShift documentation](https://docs.openshift.com/container-platform/4.11/networking/routes/route-configuration.html#nw-using-cookies-keep-route-statefulness_route-configuration) on how to disable stickyness.

 The rollout can then be promoted through the CLI or web interface, and the resulting changes should be observable through the route URL.